aarish-codev/BeverageApp/Readme.md

 # Note
-There should be exactly one space before the excluded item Eg --> "Chai, -milk, -sugar" is valid
+There should be exactly one space before the excluded item<br />
+Eg --> "Chai, -milk, -sugar" is valid
         whereas "Chai,-milk,  -sugar" is invalid
 ### Running Test cases

-Go to BeverageAppTest in package "appTest" and run by right click and Run'All Test' or Ctrl+Shift+F10(in IntelliJ)
+Go to BeverageAppTest in package "com.coditas.test" and run by right click and Run'All Test' or Ctrl+Shift+F10(in IntelliJ)

 ## Example Input
 "Chai, -milk, -water, Coffee, Mojito"